Baekho (singer): Personal life

 Baekho is a skilled haedong kumdo practitioner, having reached sam dan rank (third-degree black belt) in his seven years of training during school days.
 He has also placed first in international kumdo competitions.
 His kumdo skills are showcased in the teaser video that first introduced him as a member of NU'EST in 2012.

 Baekho has struggled with weight since early in his career, and turned to exercise to lose weight instead of dieting, earning him a reputation of being a "fit idol."
 He has been nicknamed 'Human Benz' by Korean netizens due to resemblance of his chest muscles to the car brand's logo.
 His thigh circumference once measured up to 25 inches.
 During NU'EST's appearance in Idol Room in 2019, Baekho succeeded in carrying all four members on his back unaided.
 After a fan sent a photo of him in a gym to Men's Health Korea, the editorial team invited him to be the cover of the magazine's November 2018 issue.
 He once again covered the magazine in January 2020.

 He enjoys exercise and sports in his free time, including football and golfing.
 He is also a licensed free diver, and can hold his breath underwater for up to three minutes.

 He also enjoys spending time with horses and horse-riding in his hometown in Jeju, having sponsored the rescue of four former racehorses at a shelter centre.

 Sexual harassment allegations

 In June 2017, a former acquaintance alleged anonymously online that in 2009, when she and Baekho were both in middle school, she had been molested by him on the bus on their way home from cram school.
 She pressed charges against Baekho later that month, while Pledis denied the allegations and filed a counter suit in response.
 Pledis also filed a complaint against the accuser for violating the laws on information communication network and information protection.
 The police forwarded the case to prosecutors in September 2017.

 On April 16, 2018, the Seoul Central District Prosecutors' Office cleared Baekho of the sexual assault charges, and have since dismissed the case.
 Baekho was ultimately found not guilty and was acquitted of all charges.
 The case was also raised to the Korea Communications Commission over the fairness of how the allegations were reported.

+Military service

+Baekho enlisted in the South Korean army as an active duty soldier on December 29, 2025 to fulfill his mandatory military service.